salesforce/eslint-plugin-lwc/docs/rules/no-deprecated.md

 # Disallow usage of deprecated LWC APIs (no-deprecated)

-This method of lifecycle hook is deprecated.
+The following LWC lifecycle hook have been deprecated and removed:

+-   `attributeChangedCallback`
+-   `observeAttribute`

 ## Rule details